Depreciation, amortisation, and depletion

 Supplies of goods or services by a company not established in Spain to a Spanish group company must be valued at arm’s length.
 If recorded expenses for such goods/services exceed the arm’s-length price, the tax deductibility of the excess amounts could be challenged in a tax inspection.
 The tax deductibility of expense charges received from tax havens is fully disallowed unless proper evidence of an actual service valued at arm’s length can be provided.

-Management services received from outside Spain and recorded as distributions of costs of a group centre do not have to be documented in a written agreement entered into before the commencement of the services to ensure the tax deductibility of the expenses (as previously was the case), although it would be recommendable to have such an agreement.
+Management support services received from outside Spain and recorded as distributions of costs of a group centre do not have to be documented in a written agreement entered into before the commencement of the services to ensure the tax deductibility of the expenses (as previously was the case), although it would be recommendable to have such an agreement.
 For any other types of services, an agreement recorded before a notary public is not obligatory under Spanish law, but it is advisable.

 PEs and interests in joint ventures